-Today, there are two main types of Side Friction coasters: Scenic Railways and Figure Eight, or “Bobsled” coasters.
-These coasters date back to the late 1800’s so you’ll be hard pressed to find either, but they are still around.
+Today, there are two main types of Side Friction coasters: Scenic Railway and Figure Eight, or “Bobsled” coasters.
+These coasters date back to the late 1800’s so you’ll be hard pressed to find either, but a few are still around.

 As the name suggests, these coasters have track laid out in the shape of the numeral 8.
-They were also called Bobsled Coasters due to the design and look of the car (photo above), however they are not to be confused with actual Bobsled Coasters that traveled in semicircular shaped troughs or chutes.
+They were also called Bobsled Coasters due to the design and look of the car (photo), however they are not to be confused with actual Bobsled Coasters that travel in semicircular shaped troughs or chutes.

 The oldest coaster in the world – Leap The Dips at Lakemont Park in Pennsylvania, USA – is a Figure Eight coaster.
 It opened in 1902 and is the only Figure Eight coaster still in operation.

 A Scenic Railway is a form of Side Friction coaster.
 The trains aren’t held onto the track in any way.
 However, Scenic Railways are the oldest surviving type of thrill coaster left.
 Unlike a normal Side Friction coaster where the speed has to be constantly kept low, a Scenic Railway has a “brakeman”.
 Seated in the middle of the train, the brakeman slows the ride when it’s running too fast to go over a hill or around a corner.

 Obviously this takes a lot of skill and practice, the riders lives are in his hands after all.
 A good brakeman can make a Scenic Coaster exceptionally thrilling for their age by keeping the speed up, but safe.